Have you checked the Cyanogenmod Wiki?

 CyanogenMod 8 was reserved for Android 3.x (Honeycomb).
 Since the source code of Android 3.x was not made public until after Android 4.0 source was released, there was no CyanogenMod 8 release or development, because all development efforts went towards CyanogenMod 9.

-Note that not all devices will necessarily receive official support from CyanogenMod.
 Similarly, devices may be dropped from further development for various reasons as new versions of Android are released (for example, the latest "stable" build for the Nexus One is CyanogenMod 7.2).